Oklahoma mother to be removed from baby’s birth certificate because she’s not the ‘gestational parent’ - NewsBreak

 “I want people to know that that it’s not just the LGBTQ community that’s vulnerable in this,” Williams said.
 “We have other families who can’t have biological children and use donors as a means to to have families.
 I think it’s horrible that we have to take an extra step in order to solidify our space for us to be legally connected to our children.”

 Wilson filed a Victim Protection Order against Williams late last year.
-She was in court Thursday and refused to answer any questions about why she filed to have her estranged wife removed.Selling your home?
-The best time of year to list is coming soon, reports find
+She was in court Thursday and refused to answer any questions about why she filed to have her estranged wife removed.Here’s where COVID cases are on the rise again

 Both sides were be back in court Friday in front of Judge Lynne McGuire, on a motion to reconsider her original finding.